ChromatiChord/AdjustedFunctoolsCache/README.md

   ...
 ```

-All calls to f with the same value AND list AND dummy_string will be extracted from the cache. i.e. Once:
+All calls to func with the same value AND list AND dummy_string will be extracted from the cache. i.e. Once:
   ```
   func(5, [], "dummy")
   ```